Print

 3

-Mix in the spices: bay leaf, coriander, cumin, salt, and black pepper.
-Add the tomato paste and stir well.
-Incorporate the chopped tomatoes and mix.
-Add the whole apple to the pot.
+Stir in the spices: bay leaf, coriander, cumin, salt, and black pepper.
+Add the tomato paste and mix well, followed by the chopped tomatoes.
+Finally, place the whole apple into the pot.

 4